 It's important to consider its timing and phrase the question so that it fits naturally with the rest of the questions the participant is answering.

 1. Basic 'How Did You Hear About Us' Survey

-Here's a fundamental example of a 'How did you hear about us?' survey.
+This is a fundamental example of a 'How did you hear about us?' survey.
 It asks how the participant discovered the company and provides five general answers to choose from.
-And, it provides an "other" category, so the participant can type in a custom response if none of the options are relevant.

-If you're hiring, you might want to know how your best employees are finding you.
-Adding this question to your application is a great way to learn more about your recruitment process and improve your hiring strategy.
+If you're hiring, this question is a great way to learn more about your recruitment process and improve your hiring strategy.

 3. Lead Capture 'How Did You Hear About Us' Survey

 This form builder includes additional fields that capture lead information with the inclusion of the 'How Did You Hear About Us' survey question.

 Best for: Embedding on a webpage or blog to obtain information about your customer base while simultaneously adding a new contact to your CRM.